 The events associated with his conversion to The Church of Jesus Christ of Latter-day Saints.

-Make a list of your Top 5 essential books about Brigham Young.
+What are Thomas Alexandar’s Top 5 essential books about Brigham Young.

 - Leonard Arrington, Brigham Young: American Moses

 - John Turner, Brigham Young Pioneer Prophet